 Shajarian founded Delawaz Records in 1977, and in 1978, he won first place in Quran recitation competitions all over the country.
 During the eighties, Shajarian began an extensive collaboration with Parviz Meshkatian, which resulted in the albums such as Mahour, Bidad, Nava, and Dastan.
 In the same years, he performed concerts outside Persia with the Aref group.

 During his professional life, Shajarian held numerous performances around the world.
 Since 1979, he has been performing in the United States and Europe with the Pirniakan and Andalibi groups.

 Shajarian married Miss Farkhondeh Golafshan in Quchan resulted in a thirty-year life, three daughters, and a son, Homayoun, who is also an artist as great as his father.
 They have published great performances and works together.

-This beloved artist, who is not only in the hearts of the Persian people but also in the hearts of the people of the world, has released more than seventy albums during his professional life.
-The best of which are Yad Ayam(Memory of the Days), Del Majnoon (The Heart Insanity), Janan Province, Bidad, Dastan, Nova, Bi To Besar Nemishavad (It cannot be without you), Faryad (scream), Dar Khial (in imagination), and Night, Silence, Desert.
+The beloved artist, who is not only in the hearts of the Persian people but also is in the hearts of the world people has released more than seventy albums during his professional life.
+The best of which are Yad Ayam(Memory of the Days), Del Majnoon (The Heart Insanity), Astan-e Janan, Bidad, Dastan, Nava, Bi To Besar Nemishavad (It cannot be without you), Faryad (Scream), Dar Khial (In imagination), and Shab Sokoot Kavir (Night, Silence, Desert).